AdamHenley1/School-Tasks/Pixly/README.md

 > - The good stuff
 > - Abstract / digital
 > - Sculpture

+PUT THE REST OF THE PIE CHARTS HERE

 As seen in the pie graphs the majority of artists who answered the questions favoured a very secure app with the possibility of arranging their portfolio as they see fit, They also would like to have the option of a website version so that they can access their portfolio on laptop or other devices.
 I also found out that having a watermark option for their artwork is also highly sought after as to prevent theft of art, they also liked the idea of templates for example a template on how their homepage would look like and/or templates on where the name of the art piece and the artists name would sit relative to enlarging the artwork to see in more detail.